bevstr/satoshi-shuffle/docs/satoshi-shuffle-documentation.md

 **Overview:** The Docker approach containerizes the entire application:
 - Users just need Docker installed on their system
 - Everything runs in an isolated container
-- Configuration is handled through mounted volumes
+- Configuration is done in web app
 - Updates can be applied by simply pulling a new image

 This is the most hands-off approach, ideal for users who just want the application to work without worrying about the technical details or potentially interfering with their system.